mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

-The Church of the Chosen Few is loyal to the Imperium and willingly subscribes to the notion that Capital is its political nexus; however, they believe that Khusgurlu is its spiritual centre and that the Imperium would greatly benefit from adopting similar rituals.
+The Church of the Chosen Few is loyal to the Imperium and willingly subscribes to the notion that Capital is its political nexus; however, they believe that Khusgurlu is its spiritual center and that the Imperium would greatly benefit from adopting similar rituals.
 Missionaries from the Church are commonly encountered throughout the Core.
 While they do not invite offworlders to their